Enhancing Security with Identity-Based Network Access Control

 Identity-Based Network Access Control for Non-Human Identities

 In a world where machines and automated processes are becoming increasingly vital, understanding how to protect these non-human identities is essential.
-Identity-based network access control is a key method used to manage and secure network access for devices that don’t have human users.
+Identity-based network access control (ibac) is a key method used to manage and secure network access for devices that don’t have human users.
 Let’s break it down into simple steps and examples.

 What are Non-Human Identities?